Er-luffy-D/SimplifAI/README.md

 # 🔧 Environment Variables

 # 🔐 AI Configuration
-## These values are required to connect with OpenRouter or DeepSeek for AI-powered responses.
 # API key from OpenRouter
 AI_API_KEY="your_openrouter_or_deepseek_api_key"
 # Base URL for chat completions